Definition: Generally known as high cholesterol.

 - Exercise regularly

-Increase the intake of foods rich in fiber, especially oats, barley and legumes, as well as fruits, vegetables and other whole grains.
+Increase the intake of fiber-rich foods, especially oats, barley, legumes, fruits, vegetables, and other whole grains.

 If the LDL cholesterol level is still high, after changing the diet and exercise habits, the doctor can prescribe medications to reduce them.